 Mental health and psychosocial support

-The number of people with mental health conditions is expected to increase post-earthquake while also limiting access for many people in need to the already scarcely available mental health services in Syria.
+The number of people with mental health conditions was expected to increase post-earthquake while also limiting access for many people in need to the already scarcely available mental health services in Syria.
 According to UNOCHA, in northwest Syria, 994,500 persons have a mental disorder, and 229,500 have severe mental disorders.
 However, only 24 psychologists were available in the area.

 Protection and support for marginalized populations